hl7-be/referral/input/pagecontent/usecases.md

 # Epic 3a : The prescriber agrees with the prolongation proposal

-The proposal is copied into a new referral prescription with intent order.
-See prescribe and perform referral prescription
+The relevant fields of an open proposal is copied into a new referral prescription with intent order.
+A reference to the original proposal is added to the new referral prescription.

+The proposal is set completed.

 |Pre:||
 |--|--|